tom9zbx/GIFtoolsCookbook/content/recipes/recipe_index.rst

     Create a physical property model from a geology model <propModelFromGeoModel>
     Create weights from a geology model <weightsFromGeoModel>
     Create a waveform for a TEM data set <createTEMwaveform>
+    Create an octree mesh using a Fortran utility <createOctreeMesh>

 ..
 Project DC/IP 3D data onto a 2D lines for DCIP2D inversion <dcip3Dto2D>